Education

 By Grade Calculator Team

 Your Grade Point Average (GPA) is one of the most important metrics in your academic career.
 Understanding how it's calculated and how to improve it can significantly impact your educational opportunities.
+This guide covers both weighted and unweighted calculations - for a detailed comparison of these systems, read our weighted vs. unweighted GPA guide.

 What is GPA?